 Then, purchase banker’s boxes, which are built to hold letter- or legal-sized paper, and group like folders inside of each box.
 For example, maybe you have a “Tax Returns: 2009-2016” folder.
 That way, you’ll be able to easily decipher what’s in each box, particularly if you plan to stack them in a closet.

-That's it, folks!
-Use this guide to start gathering all the important paperwork that you'll need for your move, and you'll be in a much better place.
+That’s it, folks!
+Use this guide to start gathering all the important documents that you’ll need for your move, and you’ll be in a much better place.